-You can join WAF once you have reached stage 2 of the adoption assessment.
+You can join WAF once you are at stage 2 of the adoption assessment.

-Once you have joined one of our local groups, you can join our Pan-London Prospective Adopters’ Group.
-They meet monthly in a central London location.
+Once you have become a member, through joining one of our local groups, you can join our Pan-London Prospective Adopters’ Group.
+They meet monthly online.

 Once you have joined one of our local groups, you can join our Pan-London single adopters group.
-They meet monthly.
+They meet online and face-to-face.

 This is exclusively a forum for single parents, male and female.
 Couples are asked to join one of our Parent Support Groups.

-The single adopters have made private arrangements for child minding at the premises, while the parents chat in a nearby room.
-The cost is £10 per family - we hope soon to be able to subsidise this.
+The single adopters have made private arrangements for childminding at the premises, while the parents chat in a nearby room.
+The cost is subsidised.

 No. While we hope that WAF events do provide valuable sharing of information, they do not aim to provide the learner with any certification or recognised qualification, or otherwise educate.